3M Tegaderm Film

 Although there are only two options listed above, there are various options available in all different styles.
 You can find larger size dressings for more extensive wounds, depending on the size needed.
 Tegaderm is used for multiple healing applications ranging from small to larger incisions.
 Surprisingly it is even used after people finalizing receiving tattoos.
 Its breathability is extremely helpful for this healing process.

 On to you

 Now that you have a better idea of an approach to healing these minor types of wounds, do you think this is something you could use in the future?
 We highly recommend having these types of dressings in your first aid packs, so when moments come where you are having trouble healing minor wounds, you have alternatives to use.
 Thank you for taking the time to read about new ways of healing wounds, and we hope you find this helpful content.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Marc Kaplan is founder and CEO of Save Rite Medical, the leading provider of wholesale medical supplies.
+Marc Kaplan is the founder and CEO of Save Rite Medical, the leading provider of wholesale medical supplies.
 Since 2006, Marc has provided ways and alternatives to living a healthier lifestyle while fostering a health education community.